esl/MongooseIM/doc/developers-guide/SCRAM-serialization.md

 * `<stored key>` - Base64-encoded Stored Key
 * `<server key>` - Base64-encoded Server Key

 The SCRAM format can vary depending on the SHA algorithms that are used for SCRAM.
 Salt and iteration count is common for different SHA types.
-Stored Key and Server Key are specific to a given SHA and are following SHA prefix that is indicating which SHA they belong to.
+Stored Key and Server Key are specific to a given SHA and are following a SHA prefix that is indicating which SHA they belong to.

 In order to learn more about the meaning of the Stored Key, Server Key, Salt and Iteration Count, please check [the SCRAM specification](https://tools.ietf.org/html/rfc5802).